Austinburg Township, Ohio: Geography

 No municipalities are located in Austinburg Township, although the unincorporated community of Austinburg lies in the township's north.

+Major highways

 Name and history

 It is the only Austinburg Township statewide.

 The township was first settled by several people from Connecticut, who arrived in 1799.
 During the Civil War, the township was a location on the Underground Railroad.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.